devinkr/js-dom-practice/readme.md

 1. `.classList.remove()`
 1. `.classList.toggle()`

+Comment out `dom_content.js` in `index.html` and uncomment `classlist.js`.
+Then open up `classlist.js` and work through the prompts.

+data-attribute
 ## 5. Working with `data-*` Attributes

 Use the `data-*` attribute to add data to a DOM node.
 You can get that data in JavaScript with a node's `dataset` property.

+Comment out `classlist.js` in `index.html` and uncomment `data-attribute.js`.
+Then open up `data-attribute.js` and work through the prompts.

 ## [License](LICENSE)